 Film Noir in style, “Taniel” pays homage to the era of dramatic filmmaking with extreme lighting and camera angles.
-The narrative is mostly heard through poetry, with Varoujan poems in Armenian expressing the emotions in each of the scenes; and narrative poetry in English written by Ben Hodgson and delivered with an emotive depth of feeling by Sean Bean.
+The narrative is mostly heard through poetry, with Varoujan poems in Armenian expressing the emotions in each of the scenes; and narrative poetry in English delivered with an emotive depth of feeling by Sean Bean.

 Taniel is currently taking part in the film festival circuit through 2018.
 It won two awards at the Bermuda International Film Festival and the team is just back from Armenia after being selected in Golden Apricot International Film Festival, and a special screening at The Armenian Genocide Museum-Institute.
 Taniel is also selected to be screened at a few more currently, including Shetland’s Screenplay Festival, curated by Mark Kermode; and Armenian Film Festival in Sydney.

 Yeğya Akgün, a young actor from Istanbul, was the perfect choice to interpret Varoujan’s poetry

 Poetry and narration voices of ‘Taniel’ explained

 An emotive swirling cyclone of notes: Garo Berberian talks about Tigran Hamasyan and how music from Luys I Luso is the perfect sensory companion for “Taniel”

 Garo Berberian on why Michael Nyman’s music was one of his choices for the soundtrack of Taniel film

 Yeğya Akgün on being the voice of Taniel Varoujan reading his poetry for the short film Taniel.